 The BAC also invites the external auditor to attend all committee meetings.
 The external auditor can also meet privately with the whole Committee, any individual Director or any employee at their request.
-Deloitte were appointed as external firm auditors in 2012 and the lead audit partner of Deloitte was rotated during the period pursuant to auditor rotation requirements outlined in APRA CPS 510, ClearView's External Audit Independence Policy and Deloitte's Rotation Policy.
+Deloitte were appointed as external firm auditors in 2012 and are subject to auditor rotation requirements outlined in APRA CPS 510, ClearView's External Audit Independence Policy and Deloitte's Rotation Policy.
 The BAC monitors the independence of the external auditor, who also confirms their independence to the BAC and the Board.